-The Raffles Lighthouse tide gauge on Pulau Satumu is approximately 400 m south-southeast of Pulau Biola (Figure 2b).
+The Raffles Lighthouse tide gauge on Pulau Satumu is approximately 400 m south-southeast of Pulau Biola (Figure 2c).
 Water levels are recorded by the tide gauge in 6-minute increments and reported to centimetre precision.
 The Raffles Lighthouse tide-gauge data available for this study span from October 1996 to December 2021.

-The Siloso Point tide-gauge record is produced from overlapping deployments of ONSET HOBO U20-001-04-Ti pressure-sensor tide gauges, calibrated using field measurements of water level.
-A detailed description of the Siloso Point tide-gauge data processing can be found in Supplementary Text S1.
-The Siloso Point microatolls used in this study lie less than 300 m from the tide gauge (Figure 2c).
+The Siloso Point tide-gauge record (Figure 2d) is produced from overlapping deployments of ONSET HOBO U20-001-04-Ti pressure-sensor tide gauges, calibrated using field measurements of water level.
+The Siloso Point tide-gauge data used in this study were collected between 2021 and 2024, and a detailed description of the tide-gauge data processing can be found in Supplementary Text S1.
+The Siloso Point microatolls analysed in this study lie less than 300 m from the tide gauge (Figure 2d).